yongler/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-**Note:**  a minimum of 3 digits must be inputted but most phone numbers would be at least 8 digits long.
+**Input Constraints:**  a minimum of 3 digits must be inputted but most phone numbers would be at least 8 digits long.

 </div>